NFL Rumors: After Clearing Concussion Protocol, Patrick Mahomes Could Still Face Another Hurdle

 Patrick Mahomes said he has made it through the league-mandated concussion protocol, but the Kansas City Chiefs quarterback may not be out of the woods just yet as his team prepares for the AFC Championship game.

-As Pro Football Talk noted, Mahomes told reporters on Friday that he had completed the league protocol after some scary moments in last week’s divisional round win over the Cleveland Browns in which he was taken down hard and stumbled as he tried to get back up.
-Mahomes was taken to the locker room and missed the remainder of the game, but was able to meet all the milestones that the NFL mandates for players believed to have suffered a concussion, and will be available when his team hosts the Buffalo Bills on Sunday evening.
+As Pro Football Talk noted, Mahomes told reporters on Friday that he had completed the league protocol after some scary moments in last week's divisional round win over the Cleveland Browns in which he was taken down hard and stumbled as he tried to get back up.
+Mahomes was taken to the locker room and missed the remainder of the game, but was able to meet all the milestones that the NFL mandates for players believed to have suffered a concussion, and he will be available when his team hosts the Buffalo Bills on Sunday evening.

-Both Mahomes and head coach Andy Reid downplayed the condition of his toe, with the quarterback saying it has been steadily improving since hurting it on Sunday.

-“The next day was very sore, and every single day since then it’s gotten a lot better,” Mahomes said.
-“It’s stuff that you deal with being a football player.
-You deal with injuries.
-Luckily enough for me, this wasn’t as bad as it looked, and it felt that day of and the day after.”
+"The next day was very sore, and every single day since then it's gotten a lot better," Mahomes said.

 Backup quarterback Chad Henne, who would have been in line to start had Mahomes been out, said he expects the Bills to be aggressive.